Opening Hours Open 7 days a week

 Total Points 75

-Unless the applicant is apply for ILR under the Accelerated route, the requirement of investment of required funds into the business would have been met in the Tier 1 Entrepreneur extension application stage and the applicant does not need to provide any evidence at ILR stage to satisfy the investment of funds requirement.
+Unless the applicant is applying for ILR under the Accelerated route, the investment requirement would have been met in the Tier 1 Entrepreneur extension application stage, and the applicant does not need to provide any evidence at the ILR stage to satisfy the investment requirement.

 business, they must have created the equivalent of 2 extra full-time paid jobs for at least 2 people who meet the definition of settled workers in the Immigration Rules at the time their employment starts.
 Each job must have existed for at least 12 months.